Arnab-Gupta/isingnetworks/README.md

 Version 1.1.1: Two much faster functions have been added for both serial and parallel simulations.

+Version 1.1.2: Added functions to calculate Curie temperature and decay time.

 ## Installation

 Run the following to install: